samplchallenges/SAMPL-league/examples/ContainerRequirements.md

 def docking_main(receptor, smiles, smiles_argument, hint, hint_molinfo, hint_radius, output_dir):
         ''' docks the given smiles string into the receptor within the area specified by hint and hint-radius
             INPUTS:    receptor:        file    receptor PDB path to dock ligand into
                        smiles:          file    file of SMILES string of ligands to be docked (use either smiles or smiles_arg, not both)
                        smiles_arg:      str     SMILES string of ligand to be docked, use quotes use quotes (use either smiles or smiles_arg, not both)
                        hint:            file    hint PDB contains a receptor ligand complex to show binding site region
                        hint_molinfo:    str     resname of the ligand used in the hint PDB
                        hint_radius:     float   radius around the hint ligand to consider in docking
                        output_dir:      str     output director for receptor and docked_ligand
             OUTPUTS:   prints           docked_ligand {path_to_docked_ligand_file}
                        prints           receptor no_prediction
-                       writes file   docked ligand file as a .pdb .mol2 or .sdf writes file   receptor prepped and used by program in docking as .pdb
+                       writes file(s)   docked ligand file as a .pdb .mol2 or .sdf writes file(s)   receptor prepped and used by program in docking as .pdb
         '''
 ```